 - Cannot hold nails, and heavyweight well

-- Unlike Balsa, it’s not widely available due to slower growth rate
+- Unlike Balsa, it’s not widely available due to a slower growth rate.

 What is Alder Wood Used For?